clemenssielaff/notf/pynotf/pynotf/logic.md

  An Event encompasses the introduction of a new Signal into a Circuit, its propagation and the modifications of the Circuit as a result.
 The Event is finished, once all Receivers have finished handling the input Signal and no more Signals are being emitted within the Circuit.
 Unlike in Qt, there are no "Event objects".

 + **Signal**
  Object at the front of the Event handling process.
-At the beginning of an Event, a single Signal is emitted into the Circuit by a single Emitter but as the Signal is propagated through, it can split into different Signals.
+At the beginning of an Event, a single Signal is emitted into the Circuit by a single Emitter but as the Signal is propagated through, it can multiply into different Signals.

 + **Emitter**
  Is a Circuit object that emits a Signal into the Circuit.
 Emitters can be sources or relays of Signals, meaning they either introduce a new Signal into the circuit from somewhere outside the Logic (see Facts in the scene module) or they can create a Signals as a response to another Signal from within the Circuit.
 Emitters may contain a user-defined sorting function for their connected Receivers, but most will simply use the default implementation which is based on the order of connection and connection priorities.